-To connect a console to the switch, configure the PC terminal emulator as a DEC VT-100 (ANSI) terminal or use a VT-100 terminal and configure it to operate with these settings. : $\frac{1}{2}$
+To connect a console to the switch, configure the PC terminal emulator as a DEC VT-100 (ANSI) terminal or use a VT-100 terminal, and configure either one to operate with these settings:

-- any baud rate from 2400 to 115200 (the switch senses the speed) - 8 data bits, 1 stop bit, no parity, XON/XOFF flow control - For Windows Terminal program, also disable (uncheck) the "Use Function, Arrow, and Ctrl Keys for Windows" option.
+- any baud rate from 2400 to 115200 (the switch senses the speed) - 8 data bits, 1 stop bit, no parity, and flow control set to XON/XOFF (Switch 1600M) or None (Switch 2424M). - For the Windows Terminal program, also disable (uncheck) the "Use Function, Arrow, and Ctrl Keys for Windows" option. - For the Hilgrave HyperTerminal program, select the "Windows keys" option for the "Function, arrow, and ctrl keys act as" parameter.

-If you want to operate the console using a different configuration, make sure you change with settings on both the terminal and on the switch.
+If you want to operate the console using a different configuration, make sure you change the settings on both the terminal and on the switch.
 Change the switch settings first, then change the terminal settings, and reestablish the console session.